Skip to content

 2. Consistency: The function ensures that you get the correct month name every time, which reduces the risk of errors in your code.

-3. Flexibility: The function allows you to specify whether you want the full month name or an abbreviated version, which gives you more control over how your code displays information.
+3. Flexibility: The function allows you to specify the calendar system, which gives you more control over how your code displays information across different historical or regional calendars.

 Conclusion